experiments-lab/rutificador-cr/readme.md

 Typing strong code with TypeScript
 =================================

-This is a little modification of the original chilean rutificador from @mrpatiwi, see the [chilean rutificador](https://github.com/mrpatiwi/rutificador).
+This is a little modification of the original chilean rutificador from @mrpatiwi, see the [original rutificador](https://github.com/mrpatiwi/rutificador) and [the web chilean RUT](https://chile.rutificador.com/)
+.

 The original is written in ECMA2015, I wanted to put in practice my recent learning in TS, so I translated everything to simple-strong typed-typescript code.